 Physical abuse may begin in a physically nonviolent way; that is, with neglect, which can

-include not allowing her access to basic needs (food, shelter, hygiene items); not allowing her to sleep; or withholding physical intimacy as a way to control her.
-When the abuse moves into overt violence, he may begin with assaults such as painful pinching or squeezing.
-As the abuser escalates, he becomes more violent and his violence becomes targeted; that is, directed to a part of the body, such as the torso, where the injuries are less likely to show.
-When the abuser believes he will not be held accountable for his behaviors, he may inflict visible injuries.
-The following is a list of physically abusive
+include not allowing access to basic needs (food, shelter, hygiene items); not allowing the victim to sleep; or withholding physical intimacy as a way to control the victim.
+When the abuse moves into overt violence, the abuser may begin with assaults such as painful pinching or squeezing.
+As the abuser escalates, they become more violent and this violence becomes targeted; that is, directed to a part of the body, such as the torso, where the injuries are less likely to show.
+When the abuser believes they will not be held accountable for their behaviors, they may inflict visible injuries.
+The following is a list of physically abusive behaviors:

 - Pinching and/or squeezing in a painful way

 - Targeted hitting, kicking, etc. so that injuries do not show.

 The abuser’s actions here are evidence that they are not “out of control” when they batter.